seanbreckenridge/mpv-history-daemon/README.md

   Data dir is the directory to store the history JSON files

 Options:
-  --log-file PATH  location of logfile
-  --help           Show this message and exit.
+  --log-file PATH         location of logfile --write-period INTEGER  How often to write to files while mpv is open --help                  Show this message and exit.
 ```

 Some logs, to get an idea of what this captures: